-Age 35 is a starting point for advanced maternal age.
+According to Dr. DeTata, 35 is the starting point for advanced maternal age.

-Despite developments and improvements in our ability to take care of older pregnant mothers, the risk of advanced maternal age remains and becomes even riskier as age increases, and with multiple pregnancies, which can be common after infertility treatments.
+She says that despite developments and improvements in the ability to take care of older pregnant people, the risks of advanced maternal age still exist and it becomes even riskier as age increases.
+Multiple pregnancies, which can be common after infertility treatments, also increase the risks.

-Dr. DeTata says that with age, people are more likely to have chronic diseases such as high blood pressure, diabetes and thyroid disease.
-Even when the mother is healthy prior to pregnancy, the physical stress of pregnancy can make pregnancy problems more common.
+Dr. DeTata says that with age, people are more likely to have chronic diseases such as high blood pressure, diabetes, and thyroid disease.
+Even when the person is healthy prior to pregnancy, the physical stress of pregnancy can make pregnancy problems more common.

 - Ectopic pregnancy